pallets/click/docs/documentation.rst

 Documenting Arguments
 ----------------------

-:func:`click.argument` does not take a ``help`` parameter.
-This is to follow the general convention of Unix tools of using arguments for only the most necessary things, and to document them in the command help text by referring to them by name.
+:class:`click.argument` does not take a ``help`` parameter.
+This follows the Unix Command Line Tools convention of using arguments only for necessary things and documenting them in the command help text by name.
+Fo Python that means including them in docstrings.

-You might prefer to reference the argument in the description:
+A brief example:

 .. click:example::